 The District Attorney's Budget Advisory Committee reviews and makes recommendations to office leadership and the Board of County Commissioners on the District Attorney's budget and operations.

-The Community Health Council is a group, made up mostly of patients, that helps to govern the Health Department’s community health centers.
+The Community Health Center Board is a group, made up mostly of patients, that helps to govern the Health Department’s community health centers.
 The council works closely with the community health center's director and the Board of County Commissioners to provide guidance and direction on programs and policies affecting patients of Multnomah County's health services.
 It also provides input and direction for federally funded clinical activities.

 The Food Service Advisory Committee is a group of 15 community members appointed by the Multnomah County Chair to provide recommendations to Environmental Health Services' Inspections and Licensing Program.
 The committee facilitates communication between the food service industry, the general public and Multnomah County Environmental Health Services.
 It also provides community and industry recommendations on the various activities of the food protection program.